LeandroSQ/kmine/README.md

 After many and many bugs, managed to make it work with the player.
 After that I've made a simple raycast system and created the system to allow player to break and place cubes
 ![Day 6 - 0](./.github/day6_0.png)

+### Day 7
+- Added Ansiotropic filtering.
+- Added Threading system, Physics and Terrain generation now have one separated thread.
+- Added fixed time step for physic simulation.
+- Added GLProfiler.
+- Added smooth jumping.
+- Added simple sprinting.
+- Failed to create a sun lol, who would've thought that creating a sun would be such a hassle.
+- Refactoring and chunk arrangement optimization, before I've assinged each chunk with its position in the world.
+Therefore searching for a chunk in given position would imply checking visible chunks and its bounding box.
+Changed to hashmap as for now each chunk receives an unique hash representing its world position.
+Constant lookup times.